 NO NUTS OF ANY KIND MAY BE KEPT IN THE DORM, DUE TO SEVERITY OF NUT ALLERGIES.
-If you yourself are nutty, please advise a member of senior staff prior to camper arrival.
-Personal food (reasonable quantities that conform to our community standards) may be kept in dorm rooms but should not be eaten in front of campers and never shared with campers.
+If you yourself are nutty, please advise a member of senior staff prior to camper arrival and this should be reflected on your staff medical form.
+Personal food/coffee etc. (reasonable quantities that conform to our community standards) may be kept in dorm rooms but should not be consumed in front of campers and never shared with campers.